 Headaches are the third most common pain complaint throughout the world.
 They are debilitating and can greatly impact a person’s quality of life.

 Fortunately, relief is possible.
 By working with a trained physiotherapist, you can experience immediate pain relief from stress-related headaches and other ailments that may be contributing to your suffering.
-In this guide, we’ll outline the different types of headaches and the causes for them, and explain how NRG Athletes Physiotherapy Winnipeg, CA can help.
+In this guide, we’ll outline the different types of headaches and the causes for them, and explain how NRG Athletes Therapy Fitness Winnipeg, CA can help.

 Types of Headaches